DEFRA/fcp-sfd-data/README.md

 docker compose up
 ```

+When running in local dev mode the graphql explorer will be available on http://localhost:3000/graphql

 ## Tests
 The tests have been structured into subfolders of `./test` as per the
 [Microservice test approach and repository structure](https://eaflood.atlassian.net/wiki/spaces/FPS/pages/1845396477/Microservice+test+approach+and+repository+structure)